KhangNg92/shopping/README.md

 ```
 9. App now running on localhost:5000
 (if missing step 6 the front-end can be reach at localhost:8080)

 10. Progress

-### Reason why I use these technologies

-- Since React.JS, Node.JS, and mongoDB become more popular nowadays so I make this as my main technologies focus

-### Trade offs and possible improvements

-- I was facing some really hard times to gather up ideas for the code flow, if I have more time I'd use it to improve my CSS customizations.
-Specifically, using the material-UI